 tencent cloud

-This document describes how to use open-source SDK to send and receive messages using the SDK for Python as an example and helps you better understand the message sending and receiving processes.
+This document introduces how to use an open-source SDK (taking the Python SDK as an example) to send and receive messages, so as to help you better understand the complete process of sending and receiving messages.

 Prerequisites

-1. RabbitMQ officially recommends Pika.
-First, you need to install Pika in the client environment.
+1. According to the RabbitMQ official website, it is recommended to use Pika.
+First, it is required to install Pika in the client environment.

 python -m pip install pika --upgrade